ABOUT FASD

 FASD United is the leading voice and resource of the Fetal Alcohol Spectrum Disorders (FASD) community.
 Founded in 1990, it is the only international, non-profit organization committed solely to the prevention of prenatal exposure to alcohol, drugs, and other substances known to harm fetal development, and to supporting individuals, families, and communities living with Fetal Alcohol Spectrum Disorders (FASDs) and other preventable intellectual/developmental disabilities.

 "Welcome to the Circle of Hope (COH)!
 The COH was founded in 2004 by NOFAS Vice President Kathy Mitchell.
-It is a network of women who have consumed alcohol during pregnancy and may have a child or children with Fetal Alcohol Spectrum Disorders formed to support one another."
+It is a network of women who have consumed alcohol during pregnancy and may have a child or children with Fetal Alcohol Spectrum Disorders."

 FAFASD Families Affected by Fetal Alcohol Spectrum Disorder

-FAFASD presents trainings about caring for, living with, working with, and supporting people with FASDs using the neurobehavioral (brain-based) model.
+FAFASD provides trainings about caring for, living with, working with, and supporting people with FASDs using the neurobehavioral (brain-based) model.

 FAFASD Always Remember the Brain: 30 Strategies for Parents of Children with a Fetal Alcohol Spectrum Disorder